dan-nagle/h2m/README.txt

 -download	Requests that LLVM and Clang be downloaded and built.

--install_dir [path]	Option to specify the directory where Clang and LLVM will be downloaded and built if -download is specified.
+-download_dir [path]	Option to specify the directory where Clang and LLVM will be downloaded and built if -download is specified.
 This option will be ignored if -download was not specified.